lyrebird-voice-changer/lyrebird/README.md

 # pitch_value = The pitch value of the preset, if you want to be able to adjust this use "scale"
 # downsample_amount = The amount of downsampling to do, set as "none" if you don't want any
 # override_pitch_slider = Whether the preset overrides the pitch slider or not
+# volume_boost = The amount of decibels to boost by

 # Example preset, the [[presets]] is required for each preset
 [[presets]]